tung/ruggrogue/book/field-of-view.md

 The word "visit" here differs between shadow casting implementations; some hard-code the marking of a visibility map here, others provide a callback to permit a caller to decide what to do.
 RuggRogue's shadow casting implementation is built as an iterator, so it just returns the real map coordinates to whatever code is driving the iterator.
 This is all that's needed for wall tiles, which are asymetrically center-to-mid-line visible.
-All other tiles are only symetrically center-to-center visible, so we need to test if the tile is symmetrically visible and return it as a flag alongside the tile coordinate and return it as a flag alongside the tile coordinates.
+All other tiles are only *symetrically* center-to-center visible, so we need to test if the tile is symmetrically visible and return it as a flag alongside the tile coordinates.
-We can test for this by comparing the slope of the tile's center point lies inside the low and high slopes of the current sight:
+We can do this by testing if the slope of the tile's center point lies inside the low and high slopes of the current sight:

 ```plaintext
 low_slope <= tile_center_slope <= high_slope